After School Art Classes

 5-Star lunch Options

-King’s Way Hot Lunch program is prepared fresh daily by Chef Andrew McCalley, Director of Culinary Services, and his team of trained culinary professionals.
+King’s Way Hot/Cold/Fresh Lunch is prepared fresh daily by Chef Cara Wade, Director of Culinary Services, and her team of trained culinary professionals.
 There are multiple options daily, including a salad/potato bar, hot lunch, sides, and cookies.
-Sometimes Chef Andrew makes themes for the week and students can enjoy new, flavorful foods that translate to them eating better at home.
+Cookies and other snack items are extra, but worth it.

 Affordable, Fresh, and Convenient